Changing your contraception: how to switch methods

 Side effects

-Some women may experience adverse side effects whilst using a specific form of contraception.
-These adverse symptoms may be physical or emotional and typically include acne, weight gain, headaches, breast tenderness, irregular bleeding, painful periods, depressed or anxious mood, or other complaints.
+Some women may experience side effects whilst using a specific form of contraception.
+These side effects may be physical or emotional and can include:

 Reliability

-Women may also make a switch for reasons of reliability, ease of use, or control of bleeding patterns.
-For example, a woman may decide to switch to an IUS (also known as the intrauterine system or hormonal coil) if she finds herself forgetting to take the pill some days.
-But just to be clear, there is absolutely no necessity to change your form of contraception if you are happy with it or you think the benefits outweigh any downsides.
+Women may also switch for more reliability, ease of use, or control of bleeding patterns.
+For example, a woman may switch to a hormonal coil (also known as the intrauterine system or hormonal IUD) if she forgets to take the pill some days.
+But to be clear, there is absolutely no need to change your form of contraception if you are happy with it or you think the benefits outweigh any downsides.

 One thing to note is that it usually takes your body 3 to 6 months to adjust to a new method of contraception.
 For some women this adjustment can be accompanied by uncomfortable side effects, similar to those above.
-If you’re still experiencing unwanted or unmanageable side effects after this amount of time, it may be time to speak to your healthcare provider about how to manage these or consider making a switch.
-And, of course, If you do experience any side-effects you are concerned about before the 3 to 6 month mark, reach out to your healthcare provider.
+If you’re still experiencing unwanted or unmanageable side effects after 3 to 6 months, speak to your healthcare professional about how to manage the side effects or consider making a switch.
+And, of course, If you do experience any side-effects you are concerned about before the 3 to 6 month mark, reach out to your healthcare professional.

 If you have read this far and are still interested in potentially trying out a new form of contraception, here is your go-to guide for what to expect when switching contraception.